ps2/rileylink/firmware/Readme.md

 ## CC1110 Firmware

-For the cc1110, you should install the latest [subg_rfspy](https://github.com/ps2/subg_rfspy) firmware.
+For the cc1110, you should install the latest [subg_rfspy](https://github.com/skupas/subg_rfspy) firmware.

-- Use spi1_alt2_RILEYLINK_US_STDLOC.hex if you are in the USA/Australasia
-- Use spi1_alt2_RILEYLINK_WW_STDLOC.hex if you are elsewhere (the pump serial printed on the back of the device will end with 'WW' if you need to use this)

 ## BLE113 Bluetooth Module